rodolfodpk/takehome1/docs/K6_TEST_RESULTS.md

+# ⚠️ DEPRECATED

+This file is no longer updated.
+Test results are now in the summary table in [K6_PERFORMANCE.md](K6_PERFORMANCE.md).

+See the "Test Results Summary" section in K6_PERFORMANCE.md for the latest results.

+---

-# k6 Test Results
+# k6 Test Results (Historical)

-This file contains concise results from k6 performance tests.
-Results are automatically updated after each test run.
+This file previously contained results from k6 performance tests.
+Results are now automatically updated in the summary table in K6_PERFORMANCE.md.

-**⚠️ Important:** All test results in this file are from **multi-instance setup** (2 app instances behind nginx load balancer) testing distributed locks across instances.
-This setup validates that distributed locks work correctly and prevents duplicate processing across multiple service instances.
+**⚠️ Important:** All test results are from **multi-instance setup** (2 app instances behind nginx load balancer) testing distributed locks across instances.

 **Related Documentation:**
 - **[README](../README.md)** - Project overview and quick start